carbon-language/carbon-lang/docs/design/interoperability/user_defined_types.md

 Inheritance from C++ types cannot be straightforward because Carbon will not have matching inheritance concepts.
-However, we can augment Carbon structs to indicate an inheritance chain that works similarly.
+However, we can augment Carbon structs to indicate an inheritance chain that works equivalently when called from C++, including adding a vptr.

 For example, consider the C++ code: